ojnickel/rt8812-5.2.9/README.md

 # rtl8812au-5.2.9

 it's a cloned repo from Gordboy.
 She or he is no longer in Github.
-All credits go to him or she.
+All credits go to him or her.

 ## Realtek 8812AU driver version 5.2.9.3